AlainParadis/HEAL610/lit-review.md

 ### Build a Guiding Coalition

 Collaborative leadership serves as the foundation for driving this change initiative.
 The approach involves forming a guiding coalition, a WIL team, consisting of faculty members, students, industry partners, and college administrators.
 This coalition is composed of individuals with enough authority and influence to lead the change process.
-They spur stakeholders to work together, to implement needed strategies, and to oversee them during implementation {% cite kotter_leading_2007 bryson_strategic_2018 %}.
+They spur stakeholders to work together, to implement needed strategies, and to oversee them during implementation.

 The team holds strategic planning sessions to explore and identify roles and responsibilities of each team member.
 A vision is formulated, including strategic goals of the team, that are aligned with the end state of embedded WIL in the Graphic Design program curriculum {% cite ferns_driving_2016 %}, {% cite lester_work-integrated_2016  %}.